 The purpose of this course is to develop and enhance healthy behaviors that influence lifestyle choices and student health and fitness.
 Students will learn principles and background information in a classroom setting and apply that knowledge in a physical activity.
-A majority of class time will be spent in physical activity.
+Most of the class time will be spent in physical activity.